 With more than more than 700 bottles available and a huge tap selection of Belgian rarities and favorites, Ebenezer’s has about 1.5 different beers stocked for each of its tiny hometown’s residents.

-El Bait Shop has the largest selection of American craft brews in the country, with 150 bottles and 120 taps pouring selections from Portland, OR to Portland, ME… and everywhere in between.
+El Bait Shop in Des Moines has the largest selection of American craft brews in the country, with 150 bottles and 180 taps pouring selections from Portland, OR to Portland, ME and everywhere in between.
+It maintains a delightfully divey roadhouse vibe, with a back patio that has its own bar.
+Pair your draughts with enormous sandwiches and creative Mexican American eats.

 Snack on schnitzel, sausage, and poutine at this beer bar on 14th St.